Zapier is a third-party service that sends the information about actions made in Productive to other apps you are using.

 When an action is made in Productive, Zapier sends the information to the other app, i.e. Slack chat.

-This type of action made in Productive can be sent to other apps:
+Please follow the link below to see which types of actions made in Productive can be sent to other apps:

 What do you need to connect Zapier and Productive?